Our Story

 In 1995 Sr Martha Hegarty DoC, who had completed studies in rehabilitation at Michigan State University and who had responsibility for the Community Living Programme, was appointed Director of RESPECT.
 Until her untimely death in 2012, Sr Martha provided leadership and vision to fundraising and the use of these funds to provide the major residential and support projects at St Vincent’s, St Louise’s Glenmaroon, the Bethel House hospice and Sonas Project at St Josephs Clonsilla.
 Over this period the RESPECT Board, chaired by Mr Dermot Desmond since its foundation, raised the funding necessary to match public funding for the projects.

 DOCTRID was formed within Respect in 2012 to focus on research into assistive technology could contribute to the lives of people with an Intellectual Disability.
 Substantial matching funding was raised by Respect to meet these commitments.
 Under the direction of a Doctrid Research Board , Respect entered into post doctoral joint ventures with The EU Marie Curie Foundation for the ASSISTID programme 2014-2019 and also with Michigan State University for the ongoing Annual Hegarty Fellowship exchange programme.
-With the completion of ASSISTID in 2019 , RESPECT is now working closely with the Daughters of Charity Disability Support Services in Dublin, Limerick, and Tipperary, supporting Service building projects and the development of assistive technology.
+With the completion of ASSISTID in 2019, RESPECT is now working closely with the Daughters of Charity Disability Support Services in Dublin, Limerick, and Tipperary on new capital projects to improve the lives of the people they support.